state-alchemists/amalgam/README.md

 # Checking the process

-Currently, `myapp` is running as a single process in your local computer.
+Currently, `myapp` is running as a single process on your local computer.

-Let's confirm this by openning a new terminal and invoking the following command:
+Let's confirm this by opening a new terminal and invoking the following command:

 ```bash
 pgrep uvicorn -a
 ```

-You should see a single process to this:
+You should see a single process like this:

 ```
 4001 ... main:app --host 0.0.0.0 --port 3000 --reload --reload-include index.html
 ```

-# Run Myapp as microservices
+# Run Myapp as Microservices

-Now let's go back to your first terminal, so that you can kill `my-app` process by pressing `ctrl + c`.
+Now let's go back to your first terminal; so that you can kill `my-app` process by pressing `ctrl + c`.

 Stay in your first terminal, and try to invoke the following command: